ChildsplayOSU/bogl/Tutorials/Input.md

 1
 1
 ```
 So we give 1 to the first input, and 1 again to the second input, making (x,y) equal to (1,1).
 Finally we should see an output of `P1Wins`, and that's it, you've successfully finished this exercise!
 If you want to type other things in, be sure to enter `clear` first, as this resets the game you were playing so you can start everything again.
-If you type something and Spiel doesn't do what you expect, try typing `clear` first to make sure everything is OK.
+If you type something and BoGL doesn't do what you expect, try typing `clear` first to make sure everything is OK.

 [Next, describing a game for items that are in a row.](InARow)